raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 ---/hints---

 - A final conversion that you might need to make is for wind speeds.
-The code used to [process Weather Station kit anemometer readings](https://www.raspberrypi.org/learning/sensing-the-weather/lesson-2/worksheet/) provides values in km/h, whereas Weather Underground is expecting mph.
+The code used to [process Weather Station kit anemometer readings](https://www.raspberrypi.org/learning/sensing-the-weather/lesson-2/worksheet/) provides values in kilometers per hour (km/h), whereas Weather Underground is expecting miles per hour (mph).

 ---hints---
 ---hint---
-You need to look up what conversion factor is required to convert kilometers per hour to miles per hour.
+You need to look up what conversion factor is required to convert km/h to mph.
 ---/hint---
 ---hint---
 You should find that 1 km/h equals 0.621371 mph.
 Given that conversion factor, you will need to multiply your wind speed value in km/h by 0.621371.